When you put your business up for sale, you’re bound to attract interest from your competition.

 A Competitor Can Be a Great Buyer

 Your competition can be a rich source for strong buying candidates.
 They may be willing to pay top dollar for a strategic acquisition, and the possibility of eliminating competition could be very attractive to them.
+If you were to click here, you’d know of companies which have successfully dodged a potential competition and reserved their reputation.
 A competitor may realize they can acquire you and eliminate many of your fixed costs thanks to an economy of scale, which means your business is worth more to them than to a non-competitor.
 However, the risks are considerable, so we urge caution.
 Evaluate them carefully and make sure you’re getting good advice from your own resources as you explore the prospect.

 Do you have questions about buying a business or selling a business, give us a call?
 We’re happy to help!
 We can be reached at 612.331.8392 or by email at firstname.lastname@example.org.